ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 Especially on Windows, many programs are not on the PATH, and the R wrapper may first need to find the installation path to execute the program.
 This is another major disadvantage in comparison with C/C++ libraries, which can be linked into the R package when it is built and do not require manual installation by the end-user.
 But when writing CLI wrappers you need to keep in mind that the program you are trying to execute may not even exist.

+For R packages with CLI wrappers it is important to declare external dependencies in the SystemRequirements fields in the package description file.
+This formally states that there is some additional piece of software needed to make the package work, and provides a hint for e.g. CI services to try and automate installation, if possible.

 ## The alternative: foreign language interfaces

-If the software you need provides an alternative interface, or a similar program exists that does, this might provide a better basis than a CLI tool.
+If the software you need has an alternative interface, or a similar program exists that does, this might be a better basis for an R package than a CLI tool.

 When possible, the most robust way to interface with external libraries is via C or C++.
 Because R itself is written in C, calling a C or C++ library takes almost zero overhead.
 To get started with wrapping C libraries, check out [Davis Vaughan's blog post](https://blog.davisvaughan.com/2019/03/02/now-you-c-me/).
 For C++ dive into either [Rcpp](https://adv-r.hadley.nz/rcpp.html) or the more recent [cpp11](https://cpp11.r-lib.org/articles/cpp11.html).

 Examples of rOpenSci packages interfacing to C/C++ interfaces include [magick](https://docs.ropensci.org/magick) (imagemagick), [pdftools](https://docs.ropensci.org/pdftools) (poppler), [ijtiff](https://docs.ropensci.org/ijtiff) (libtiff), [gert](https://docs.ropensci.org/gert) (libgit2), and many more.
 The "system dependencies" column in the [r-universe dashboard](https://ropensci.r-universe.dev/) shows the C/C++ libraries that R package are interfacing with.

-Some software does not provide a C/C++ API but can be called via Python or JavaScript.
+Some software does not have a C/C++ API but can be called via Python or JavaScript.
 In this case, you could use [reticulate](https://rstudio.github.io/reticulate/) or [V8](https://cran.r-project.org/web/packages/V8/vignettes/v8_intro.html) to create an R wrapper.
 Running external software through Python or JavaScript is not quite as performant as C/C++, but reticulate and V8 provide a solid bridge to exchange data and exceptions, so these packages are often more reliable than a CLI wrapper.

 ## Several tools for calling a CLI program from R